Apr 03 2020

 Turn To Virtual Events

-If you are one of the many event organisers that have cancelled or rescheduled your events, an alternative you can do is to host a virtual event.
+If you are one of the many event organisers that have canceled or rescheduled your events, an alternative you can do is to host a virtual event.
 There are many applications and platforms online that can help you run a digital event one being Facebook Live or Instagram Live.
 You can double up on this effort by expanding your conversations through online discussion tools or social media channels to allow participants to exchange dialogues before and after the event.